Reading Time: 8 minutes

 I’ve trained young boys who have never worked out in their life.
 But some of them have abs because of their genetics and also their body fat is so low.

 One of my training partners and great friends Jazmane Jenkins always has razor sharp abs while in contest condition.
-In contest shape he has a 7 pack and he does very little direct ab work.
+In contest shape he has almost has an 8 pack and he does very little direct ab work.

 If you want a real challenge you could even try to perform dragonflags like Rocky Balboa.
 They are no joke like Rakim.